zobnin/aiolauncher_scripts/README.md

 * 4.5.6 - `aio:active_widgets()` now returns also widget `label`, added `checks` module;
 * 4.5.7 - added "fold" and "unfold" actions to the `on_action` callback;
 * 4.6.0 - added `system:request_location()` and `tasker:send_command()` functions;
-* 4.7.0 - added `ui:build()` and functions to display search results in different formats.
+* 4.7.0 - added `ui:build()` and functions to display search results in different formats;
+* 4.7.1 - fontawesome updated to version 6.3.0.

 # Widget scripts